unixpariah/nh/README.md

 - Tree of builds with [nix-output-monitor].
 - Visualization of the upgrade diff with [dix].
 - And of course, all the [crates](./Cargo.toml) we depend on.

+Last but not least, thank you to those who contributed to NH or simply talked about it on various channels.
+NH would not be where it is without you.

 ## Status